NicholasYamamoto/id-me-terraform-scripts/gke/README.md

 * Configures the cluster to be **Regional** to promote **High Availability**
 * Creates a `google_container_node_pool` as a **Separately-managed Node Pool** to follow GCP best practices
 * Creates a Google Service Account and binds a Kubernetes Service Account to it to utilize Workload Identity Federation
+* Creates individual Cloud Storage buckets for each Terraform module to securely store their generated `.tfstate` files in